Sunday 3 February 2013

 Highlights: Swimming in the Caribbean Sea, Wild Water Boat Ride.

-I suppose I could try and say that today was activity based and a change from yesterday’s relaxation but that’s hard to say when you end up swimming and floating in the beautiful warm Caribbean Ocean in the Archipelago of Bocas del Toro 🙂
+Today I ended up swimming and floating in the beautiful warm Caribbean Ocean in the Archipelago of Bocas del Toro 🙂

-We did spot a one dolphin swimming around apparently there were 20 or so yesterday but e en one of these magnificent creatures in action is enough for me.
+We did spot one dolphin swimming around apparently there were 20 or so yesterday but even one of these magnificent creatures in action is enough for me.

-Getting to the small remote island was and adventure in itself.
+Getting to the small remote island was an adventure in itself.
 We changed to a fully open air boat for the ride over to this island after stopping at another island to put our lunch order in.
-This speed bot ride was wild with lots of bumps and we jumped off and and over parts of the ocean.
+This speed boat ride was wild with lots of bumps and we become airborne over parts of the ocean as we sped along.
 When we got to our destination you had to jump into the water holding you bag in the air and hoping the waves wouldn’t knock the boat into you – YOLO.

-I did walk around the island for a while as well enjoying the scenery and on one corner the waves coming n from different directions hitting each other.
-One final swim and after 2 hours it was time to meet our returning boat and ry to get back in with some grace, I’m not sure I achieved this!
+I did also explore the island as well, enjoying the scenery.
+At one point of the island you could see multiple waves coming from different directions hitting each other and exploding.
+One final swim and after 2 hours it was time to meet our returning boat and try to get back into the boat with some grace, I’m not sure I achieved this!

-Our lunch location was nice enough although all the special mixed drinks meant a long time in the queue and all I wanted was a soft drink.
-The meal was fine enough arroz del pollo but it left me not wanting to join snorkelling.
-It turned out only a few people were up for this activity.
+Our lunch location was nice enough although all the special mixed drink orders meant a long time waiting in the heat.
+The meal was a nice arroz del pollo but it left me not wanting to join snorkelling.
+It turned out only a few people were up for this activity especially after those strong drinks.
 The rest of us just sat by the dock watching the water and getting some rays.

-For our boat ride back we had to ditch a few passengers because of the engine, James and Robin volunteered as they switch to another boat while we were out in the ocean.
-It was interesting to see the US Coast Guard in the bay, it shows their strong presence in this country.
+For our boat ride back we had to ditch a few passengers because of the engine, James and Robin volunteered as they switched to another boat while we were out in the ocean.
+It was interesting to see the US Coast Guard in the bay, it shows the strong USA presence in this country.